fagan2888/overbond-devtest/Readme.md

 Runtime of this algorithm is O(n^2).
 This is more efficient than storing an array of all the differences and having to sort it to find minumum difference, which would make the algorithm's worst-case runtime at least O(n^2*logn).

+Challenge #2 could be further optimized, at least in the average case, by creating a Binary Search Tree with each selected corporate bond as the root, government bonds with longer terms as the right subtree and those shorter terms as the left subtree.
+Output could also have been directed to another .csv file, so it could be saved and modified if necessary.